mroberts1/BOOTSTRA.386/manual/index.md

 # The Return

 It was time for me to go.
 Literally.
 In 6 months, I built BOOTSTRA/386 and now it my window to leave.
-I had heard about the legendary Jay with no last name who had brought the microcomputer to the masses and really, during that interview I just used the name as a joke.
+I heard about the legendary Jay with no last name who brought the microcomputer to the masses and really, during that interview I just used the name as a joke.

 That's always the problem with time-travel, did I become my future reality?
 Was it inevitable or did I build it?
 I've entered the grandfather paradox of technology.
 Maybe putting "Quit" in the File drop down is actually a bad idea.
 Who knows?
 It's too late now.
 The sands of time sweep through all our fingers the same.
 Windows close before we realize they were ever open and opportunities enter the world of imagined counterfactuals.